ZIRoberts/Software-Defined-Radio/Hardware/README.md

 # Overview

 There is a single board in this sytem and it is broken up into 11 sections and A system diagram represented by their own respective schematic sheet.
-All sheets, artwork, and 3D models are displayed within this read.me file.
+All sheets, artwork, and 3D models are displayed jere.
+Each sheet is paired with a brief explantion of it's function and design decisions.

 # Top View
 ![SDR_PCB_TOPVIEW](https://github.com/user-attachments/assets/45ce893a-79f1-4a8d-bc1a-d4067f322ca8)